Teaching Responsibility and Empathy in the Classroom

 This is the heart of restorative classroom management.

-Why Responsibility and Empathy Matter
+Why Teaching Responsibility and Empathy Matters

+Traditional discipline systems often focus on rule-breaking and punishment.
 But punishment alone rarely teaches students why their behavior matters.

 Instead, students learn to: